Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-The Hausdorff dimension can be estimated and sometimes fully understood from the monodromy.
+The Hausdorff dimension can be estimated and sometimes fully understood from the monodromy around the punctures.
 For instance, if $M$ is a pair of pants and $\rho$ takes the cuffs to isometries with lengths $a,b,c>0$, then the Hausdorff dimension of the limit set of $j_M$ occurs as a zero of a certain \textit{Selberg zeta function} The map $\gamma\mapsto \ell(\gamma)$ is determined entirely by $a,b,c$.
-These zeroes can be computed efficiently (see \cite{pants} for details).

-\textbf{1.2 Anti-de Sitter $3$-manifolds.} Let $\mathcal{B}$ be a non-degenerate symmetric billinear form on $\mathbb{R}^{n}$ with signature $(n-2,2)$.
-The \textit{Anti-de Sitter space} is The tangent space to any $x\in \textrm{AdS}^n$ with respect to $\mathcal{B}$ is the orthogonal complement of the subspace generated by $x$.
+These zeroes can be computed efficiently (see \cite{pants} for details). \end{subsection} \begin{subsection}{Anti-de Sitter 3-manifolds} Let $\mathcal{B}$ be a non-degenerate symmetric billinear form on $\mathbb{R}^{n}$ with signature $(n-2,2)$.
+The \textit{Anti-de Sitter space} is The tangent space to any $[x]\in \textrm{AdS}^n$ identifies with the $\mathcal{B}$-orthogonal complement of the subspace generated by $x$.
 The restriction of $\mathcal{B}$ to each tangent space is a billinear form of signature $(n-1,1)$.
 This endows $\textrm{AdS}^n$ with the structure of a Lorentzian manifold with constant sectional curvature $-1$ across all non-degenerate $2$-planes.
 A tangent vector $v\in T_x \textrm{AdS}^n$ is \textit{timelike}, \textit{spacelike}, or \textit{lightlike} if $\mathcal{B}(v,v)<0$, $\mathcal{B}(v,v)>0$, or $\mathcal{B}(v,v)=0$ respectively.
 A complete \textit{anti-de Sitter n-manifold} is a quotient of $\textrm{AdS}^n$ by a properly discontinuous subgroup of Lorentzian isometries.
 AdS manifolds play a deep role in mathematical physics and are also of independent mathematical interest.